-If you have a lien on your Greater Toronto Area house, you may feel stuck if you can’t sell the house or pay off the lien.
+If you have a lien on your Ontario house, you may feel stuck if you can’t sell the house or pay off the lien.
 The good news is, you don’t have to feel stuck in your unwanted house any longer.
 Learn more about how to sell a house with liens in our latest post.

 What Is A Lien?

 According to Bankrate, a lien is a claim made on a property in order to satisfy a debt.
 It is a way for a lender or creditor to recoup what is owed to them.
-Having a lien on your Greater Toronto Area house doesn’t mean you can’t sell it.
+Having a lien on your Ontario house doesn’t mean you can’t sell it.
 It simply means you need to satisfy the lien before doing so.

 Why Do You Get Them?